ShalmolyMondal/IoTDG/README.md

 In this method, a small sample of data is provided as a seed to the tool.
 This approach allows for generating data that closely mimics real-world scenarios and helps ensure that the generated data is relevant and useful for the intended IoT application or users.

 (2).
-Rule-based Data Generator

-This was developed by extending the [IoT data simulator tool](https://github.com/IBA-Group-IT/IoT-data-simulator/)

-(3).
 Situation based Data Generator

+This was developed by extending the [IoT data simulator tool](https://github.com/IBA-Group-IT/IoT-data-simulator/).

 To generate data on the fly, navigate to *Add Situations* screen, then: